theharumph/FF4FEPerfected/README.md

 # FF4FE Perfected

 This is a fork of the open-source version of Free Enterprise 4.x.
-Logic has been revised because the only way is to fade the TwinHarp.
+Logic has been revised because the only way is to fade the TwinHarp, among other things.

 ## Setup